 An argument that avoids both objections

-Theists have counter-arguments to these two objections.
-To the God-of-the-gaps objection, theists usually reply that some gaps in principle cannot be explained physically.
-For example the existence of space and time.
+Theists have given counter-arguments to these two objections.
+To the God-of-the-gaps objection, theists usually respond that some gaps in principle cannot be explained physically.
+For example, the existence of space and time.
 Or they argue that some things require a designer because we understand them, not because we don't.
 To the who-designed-the-designer objection, some theists reply that God is simple, not made of parts.

 However, I don't want to make those counter-arguments here.
 In this article, I want to construct a new teleological argument that is immune to both the god-of-the-gaps objection and the who-designed-the-designer objection.
-I want to avoid the objections, not fight them.
+I want to simply avoid the objections, instead of fight them.
 My argument will rest on the following sentence:

 If X is the complete sets of causes of Y, then X must contain Y, or else X is not actually complete.